OctopusDeploy/docs/CONTRIBUTING.md

 DO NOT skip heading levels, i.e., h1 > h2 > h4 is not valid!

 You must also separate the `##` and the text of the heading with a space.
 Without the space, the heading will not render correctly on the Octopus docs site (though it will render correctly in the GitHub preview).

+Note, the first header is the title provided in the YAML header.

 ### Images